SangeetM/Machine-Learning-University/README.md

 - [ ] [UD436 - Computer Networking](https://www.udacity.com/course/computer-networking--ud436)
 - [ ] [UD197 - Intro to Relational Database](https://www.udacity.com/course/intro-to-relational-databases--ud197)
 - [ ] [UD923 - Introduction to Operating Systems](https://www.udacity.com/course/introduction-to-operating-systems--ud923)

+## Is it Done?

+No it is not yet reached it's state of maturity.
+I will be adding more learning materials throughout my journey.
+So stay tuned.